Facts About Solar Energy: 10 Reasons It Will Save the World’s Workforce

 5. New Opportunity for the Copper Industry

-Copper in the solar industry is mostly used in wiring.
+Copper in the solar industry is often used in wiring.
 Some panels also use copper instead of silicon in the panel themselves.
 This use of copper in the production of solar panels is also a boon for those working in the copper industry.

 4. Solar Technology Is Improving

-3. Power To Areas That Don’t Have Access To Electricity
+3. Power to Areas That Don’t Have Access to Electricity

-2. More Electricity For The Masses
+2. More Electricity for the Masses

-1. Jobs And Electricity For The Underprivileged
+1. Jobs and Electricity for the Underprivileged

 Solar is not only going to help boost the economy, but it will save our planet.
 Be a force for good in the world and join solar in its mission to make energy clean and sustainable.